-In this article you can find genetic concepts that will help you understand our genetic tests.
+In this article you will find concepts of genetics that will help you to understand our genetic test.

 What is DNA?